Falyrion/Spotify-Pipeline/README.md

 The python file can be found [here](dags/spotify_pipeline/spotify_pipeline_functions.py) in this repository.

 # Create a DAG for Airflow
-Next create an Airflow DAG to import and run the python file.
+Next, create an Airflow DAG to import and run the python file.

 ```python
 from airflow import DAG